Policy design in experiments with unknown interference: Introduction

+The appendix studies dynamic treatments, observed cluster heterogeneity proposing a matching strategy on observable cluster characteristics (such as the size of the cluster), and alternative fixed-effect structures.
+When the number of clusters is finite, however, we mantain some form of cluster-level homogeneity, possibly controlling for cluster-level characteristics.

+Our paper relates to the literature on inference under interference and draws from \cite{hudgens2008toward} for definitions of potential outcomes. \cite{leung2022causal, aronow2017estimating, manski2013identification, li2020random} assume an observed network, while \cite{sinclair2012detecting}, \cite{vazquez2017identification}, \cite{ibragimov2010t} consider clusters among others. \cite{savje2017average} study inference of the direct effect only.
+Discussion about relevant estimands in these frameworks can also be found in more recent work by \cite{hu2021average}.
+None study experimental design.

-Our paper adds to both the literature on single-wave and multiple-wave experiments.
-In the context of \textit{single-wave} (or two-wave) experiments, existing network experiments include clustered experiments \citep{eckles2017design, ugander2013graph, karrer2020network} and saturation designs \citep{baird2018optimal, pouget2018dealing}.
-References with observed networks include \cite{basse2018model}, \cite{jagadeesan2017designs}, \cite{viviano2020experimental} among others.\footnote{For the analysis on the bias of average treatment effect estimators with interference see also \cite{basse2016analyzing}, \cite{johari2020experimental}, \cite{basse2018limitations}, and \cite{imai2009essential} when matching with different-sized clusters for overall average treatment effects.} See also \cite{bai2019optimality, tabord2018stratification} with $i.i.d.$ data.
-These authors study experimental designs for inference on treatment effects only, but not the problem of inference on welfare-maximizing policies.
-Different from all the above references, we propose a design that allows us to identify the marginal effect under interference (and treatment effects).
-We introduce the first test and design for inference on policy optimality under unobserved interference.
-This difference motivates us to introduce a novel design consisting of local perturbations between clusters.
-The idea of using the information on marginal effects connects to the literature on optimal taxation \citep{saez2001using, chetty2009sufficient}, which differently consider observational studies with independent units.
+We contribute to the literature on \textit{single-wave} experiments, where existing network experiments include clustered experiments and saturation designs \citep{imai2021causal, baird2018optimal}.
+References with observed networks include \cite{basse2018model}, \cite{viviano2020experimental} among others.
+For the analysis of the bias of average treatment effect estimators with interference, see also \cite{basse2016analyzing}, \cite{johari2020experimental}, and \cite{imai2009essential}, and \cite{tabord2018stratification} with $i.i.d.$ data.
+These authors study experimental designs for inference on treatment effects but not inference on optimal policies.
+Different from these references, we propose a design to identify the marginal policy effect under interference, used for hypothesis testing and improving policies.